 This means that although every handset will ring and be able to make calls, only one base station is required to handle them all.
-One base station can charge each of the handsets (although probably not all simultaneously,) and provide all of the capability to connect the additional handsets to the phone system.
+One base station could also be used to charge each of the handsets.
+However, you'll probably need to use multiple charging cradles if you have more than one handset.
+Any additional handsets can be added to the phone system wirelessly, too.

-So an integrated, all in one system is available with only plugging in one base station.
+So an integrated, all-in-one system is available with only one base station plugged in.

 Want to outfit your home with a multi-handset setup now that you know you only have to plug in one base station?